ozgurkara99/video-dataset-preprocessing-meta-learning/README.md

 # Unofficial implementation for pre-processing and dataloader of Something-something-100 dataset
-Something-something-v2 video dataset is splitted into 3 meta-sets including overall 100 classes according to CMU [1], namely: meta-training, meta-validation, meta-test.
+Something-something-v2 video dataset is splitted into 3 meta-sets, namely, meta-training, meta-validation, meta-test.
+Overall, dataset includes 100 classes that are divided according to CMU [1]
 The code also provides a dataloader in order to create episodes considering given n-way k-shot learning task.
 Videos are converted to the frames under sparse-sampling protocol described in TSN [2]

 # References